 Set in the Bekaa Valley outside Baalbek, Lakkis Farm connects the region's agricultural heritage to the table in a way few properties in Lebanon attempt.
-The setting — farmland within reach of one of the ancient world's most significant temple complexes — frames a dining experience rooted in what the land produces.
+The setting, farmland within reach of one of the ancient world's most significant temple complexes, frames a dining experience rooted in what the land produces.
 For travellers making the journey from Beirut, it represents a different register of Lebanese hospitality entirely.

 Farming Ground: Where the Bekaa Valley Feeds the Table

-Farm-to-table has become a hollow phrase in many cities, applied to menus that source one or two ingredients locally and claim a philosophy.
+Farm-to-table has become a loose phrase in many cities, applied to menus that source one or two ingredients locally and claim a philosophy.
 In the Bekaa, the model is less a marketing position and more a structural reality.
 The valley produces wheat, vegetables, fruit, and dairy at scale, and properties like Lakkis Farm draw on supply chains that are short by necessity as much as by choice.
 What grows nearby is what arrives on the plate, and the seasonal rhythms of the valley determine the menu's range and character more reliably than any chef's creative brief.

-Get Exclusive Access →The Bekaa as a Culinary Region
+The Bekaa as a Culinary Region

 Lebanon's dining conversation concentrates heavily on Beirut, where restaurants like Em Sherif in Beirut have built formal, high-production interpretations of Lebanese mezze traditions for an urban and international audience.
 The Bekaa operates differently.
 Its food culture is older, less mediated, and tied more directly to what the land and its farming communities produce.
 Lamb from mountain pastures, sun-dried herbs, fermented dairy, preserved vegetables: these are the ingredients that defined Lebanese mountain and valley cooking long before restaurant culture existed as a category.